gw_mode and router advertisement daemon for IPv6

 You would need to add a parsing function in the rx path of the announcement: if it comes from the best GW then you should instruct batman to accept it, otherwise the packet should be rebroadcasted only without being delivered to the interface.

-#3 Updated by Marek Lindner about 7 years ago
+Updated by Marek Lindner almost 8 years ago

 Well, there is one other thing you should consider: How do you propagate a gateway change to your clients ?